Does your apartment feel chilly?

 The vast majority of modern space heaters are considered incredibly safe because they come equipped with overheat and tip-over protection.
 Both of these features shut the machine off if they get knocked over or if the internal components reach an unsafe temperature.
 This reduces the chances of the best space heaters becoming a fire hazard.

-Even the best propane heaters have overheat and tip-over protection; however, it’s not advised to use this type of space heater in an apartment because it could violate your rental agreement.
+Even the best propane heaters have overheat and tip-over protection; however, it’s not advised to use this type of space heater in an apartment because they use fuel to power the unit and this will violate your rental agreement.